MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxdoc-get-recipientname-vb.md

-﻿---
+---
-Description: 'Sets or retrieves the RecipientName property of a FaxDoc object.
-The RecipientName property is a null-terminated string that contains the name of the recipient of the fax transmission.' ms.assetid: '13756bf1-98b6-4339-9c00-d6cb6dc4edf3'
+Description: Sets or retrieves the RecipientName property of a FaxDoc object.
+The RecipientName property is a null-terminated string that contains the name of the recipient of the fax transmission. ms.assetid: 13756bf1-98b6-4339-9c00-d6cb6dc4edf3
-title: 'FaxDoc.RecipientName property'
+title: FaxDoc.RecipientName property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDoc.RecipientName property